 Serve this with a mountain of broccoli, peas or spinach and asparagus would also go well.
 Pile up your plate with green veg.
 The more the merrier.

 The white sauce creation can be tricky to perfect.
-I find using a wooden spoon initially breaks down the butter/flour paste and then use a whisk to smooth it out even more.
+Using a wooden spoon initially breaks down the butter/flour paste and then use a whisk to smooth it out even more.
 It also doubles up as a workout to tone your arms.

 - BEFORE YOU START: *** This recipe uses Pumpkin Puree from the Pumpkin Puree recipe.
 You could use shop bought Pumpkin Puree, but it may affect the taste ***